Barbara-Nartey/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 0 is a script that prints the current working directory
+a script that moves all files